-If you’re looking for a way to better manage your spending and stay on top of your finances, you may want to consider signing up for SoFi Money.
+If you’re looking for a way to better manage your spending and stay on top of your finances, you may want to consider signing up for SoFi Checking and Savings.

-SoFi Money is a mobile-first cash management account that allows you to track your weekly spending right in the dashboard of the app.
-And, it comes with the SoFi Money Debit Card®, which offers qualified users both rewards and protections.
+SoFi Checking and Savings is a mobile-first online bank account that allows you to track your weekly spending right in the dashboard of the app and offers 2.50% APY.
+And, it comes with the SoFi Checking and Savings Debit Card®, which offers qualified users both rewards and protections.